 Indicator W18.4-Volume of wastewater inflow to wastewater treatment plants Definition The volume of wastewater inflows to the utility's wastewater treatment plants during the reporting year, in megalitres (ML).
-The reported volume includes: ✓ trade waste ▼ trade waste wastewater collected by the utility or service providers operating infrastructure on behalf of the utility wastewater taken from other infrastructure operators General and excludes: supporting notes × wastewater supplied to other utilities or infrastructure operators wastewater transferred to plants owned or operated by the utility but outside of the reporting region wastewater extracted for sewer mining.
+General supporting notes The reported volume includes: trade waste wastewater collected by the utility or service providers operating infrastructure on behalf of the utility wastewater taken from other infrastructure operators and excludes: wastewater supplied to other utilities or infrastructure operators wastewater transferred to plants owned or operated by the utility but outside of the reporting region wastewater extracted for sewer mining.
 The reported volume should be based on the metered inflow to WWTPs.
 Where inflow meters are not available the method for estimating inflows should be noted in the associated footnote.